-An application was working a few months back suddenly the app gets crashed with the error Exception ‘open failed: EACCES (Permission denied)’
+An application was working a few months ago when suddenly the app crashed with the error Exception ‘open failed: EACCES (Permission denied)’.

-I took a paused for a moment and started thinking, What wrong suddenly happen to the project?
+I took a paused for a moment and started thinking, What has suddenly happened to the project?
 If you read the error, it says something is wrong with the permissions.

-Instantly I checked with the permissions code found everything good when I open Android Manifest found the culprit “WRITE_EXTERNAL_STORAGE no longer provides write access when targeting Android 10+.”
+Instantly, I checked the permissions code and found everything good.
+When I opened the Android manifest, I found the culprit: “WRITE_EXTERNAL_STORAGE no longer provides write access when targeting Android 10+.”

-As usual, I did research and found that the Application target for SDK 29 uses scoped storage for the default.
+As usual, I did research and found that the application target for SDK 29 or later uses scoped storage as the default option.

 If you are thinking, What is Scoped Storage?
-I’ll clarify to you that Scoped Storage sets a limit to the access file.
+I’ll clarify to you that Scoped Storage sets a limit on the access file.

-For example, If my XYZ application is stored in a specific directory location, wants to upload photos from any other Directory other than the application directory, I’ll not be allowed to access the file according to the new google policy.
+For example, if my XYZ application is stored in a specific directory location, want to upload photos from any other directory other than the application directory, I’ll not be allowed to access the file according to the new Google policy.

-So we got the problem; tell me, Gagan, how to resolve this?
-You can use MediaStore or simply use Legacy Storage policy.
+So we’ve got the problem; tell me, Gagan, how to resolve this?
+You can use the MediaStore method or simply use the Legacy Storage policy.

-Go to the project pane and Click on AndroidManifest and add the highlighted code inside <application>.
+Go to the project pane, click on AndroidManifest, and add the highlighted code inside <application>.

 <manifest ... > <application ... android:requestLegacyExternalStorage="true" ..> ... </application> </manifest>

 That’s it to resolve Exception ‘open failed: EACCES (Permission denied)’.
-If you are still facing any issues while following this guide, please let us know in a comment section.
+If you are still facing any issues while following this guide, please let us know in the comment section.